 Your studies will include outdoor and computer-based practical work.
 You'll learn a wide range of techniques, such as:

 - mobile map-making

-You benefit from a combination of field trips, project work and industry visits.
+You’ll benefit from our strong links in industry, enabling your practical, professional and academic skills to develop through field trips, project work and industry visits.
 This ensures you graduate with the technical skills required to succeed in the surveying sector.

 Your course during COVID-19

 Please rest assured we make all reasonable efforts to provide you with the programmes, services and facilities described.
 However, it may be necessary to make changes due to significant disruption.